Big Brother (Australian TV series) season 16

-The sixteenth season of the Australian reality television series Big Brother, also known as Big Brother 2025, marks the return of the program to original broadcaster Network 10 after the network concluded production of the show following its eighth season in 2008.
+The sixteenth season of the Australian reality television series Big Brother, also known as Big Brother 2025, marked the return of the program to original broadcaster Network 10 after the network concluded production of the show following its eighth season in 2008.

-The season introduces Mel Tracina as host, and features the return of narrator Mike Goldman.
-Production of the series returns to the original location at Dreamworld for the first time since the eleventh season in 2014.
-It premiered on 9 November 2025 and will conclude sometime in December 2025, making it the shortest regular season on Channel 10 to date.
+The season introduced Mel Tracina as host, and featured the return of narrator Mike Goldman.
+Production of the series returned to the original location at Dreamworld for the first time since the eleventh season in 2014.
+It premiered on 9 November 2025 and concluded on 8 December 2025, making it the shortest regular season on Channel 10 to date.
+The winner of the season was Coco Beeby, who won a total of A$135,000.

 Format

 Like other seasons of the show, the series revolves around a group of strangers living in a house together with no communication with the outside world.
 Referred to as "housemates", the group is constantly filmed during their time in the house and are not permitted to communicate with those filming them, except with the titular "Big Brother" – an embodiment of the show's producers.

-Unlike seasons 12 to 15, which aired on Seven Network, this season features the original format, which emphasises the show as a social experiment and does not emphasise competitive aspects.
+Unlike seasons 12 to 15, which aired on Seven Network, this season featured the original format, which emphasised the show as a social experiment and did not emphasise competitive aspects.
+Although promoted as a return to the original format, the revival only partially restored the traditional live elements; the live format returned, but the show remained highly edited with producer-guided narratives instead of the looser, continuous style of the early years.
 Every week, the housemates vote who they wish to leave the house, with those receiving the most votes being nominated for eviction.
-The Australian public votes for which nominee should be evicted, with the evictee leaving during a live show.
-This process continues until only one housemate remains to win the grand prize.
-Additionally, the show will return to being filmed live, as opposed to being pre-recorded, as was the case when the show was on the Seven Network.
+The Australian public votes to save their favourite nominee with the housemate receiving the least save votes being evicted during a live show.
+This process continued until only one housemate remains to win the grand prize.
+Additionally, the show returned to being filmed live, as opposed to being pre-recorded, as was the case when the show was on the Seven Network.